egelhaus/hostyagpdb/docs/intro.md

 This site is WIP and should not be considered as final product
 :::

 Welcome to install YAGPDB.
 A website based on helping users with little knowledge of Linux, go, and other skills and software to install their own instance of Yet Another General Purpose Discord Bot.
-Originally created by Test Dummy#8204.
-Taken over and improved by JantsoP#0001
+Originally created by `Test Dummy#8204`.
+Taken over and improved by `JantsoP#0001`

 ---
 ## Guides